 When a disclosure of abuse or an allegation against a member of staff or volunteer has been made, no matter how low level, our school must have a record of this.
-These records are maintained in a way that is confidential and secure, in accordance with our Record Keeping Policy and Data Protection Legislation.
+These records are maintained in a way that is confidential and secure, in accordance with our Information and records retention policy and Data Protection Legislation.